vplagnol/eQTL_scripts/README.md

 * gene.position.start (optional, if missing inferred from ensemblID)
 * gene.position.end (optional, if missing inferred from ensemblID)

+### what if I use exon instead of gene based probes?

+ensemblID must remain to mark the gene but Gene.name becomes something like SORT1_ex5 to identify the exon of interest.

 ## genotypes folder
 One file per chromosome, stored in snpStats format, called